zhenhuascut/Cascade2vec/README.md

-Acknowledgement:
+# Acknowledgement:
-Beyond acknowledgements for funds.
+In addition to the funds that support the study, we are also very grateful to the following researchers.

-We also thanks for Prof. Xifeng Yan in UCSB for giving help in the research.
-His link:
+We thank Prof. Xifeng Yan in UCSB for his help in the research.

+We are grateful to Shunfeng Zhou from SenseTime Tech. for helping us implement efficiency graph neural networks on sparse graphs.

-We thank for Dr. Tipkif in for providing insights on improving graph neural networks.
+We thank Dr. Matthias Fey for providing insights on improving graph neural networks.

-We thank for Dr. in  for helping us in high efficient implementation in sparse graph and instructions, correction.
-We thank for Shunfeng in ShangTang Tech. for his kind help.
-Thanks for Dr. and Prof. Xiaohui Xie in UCI for helping us analyze the algorithm.
+Thanks for Dr. Martin Liu in UCI for his help in algorithm anlaysis.